UMAA's Community Lecture Series Celebrates 20 Years! 1998-2018

 Dane Scott, associate professor and director, Center for Ethics

-Tickets for the series are available online and in the UMAA office and cost $25 for the general public, $20 for UMAA dues-paying members and $10 for students.
+Tickets for the remaining series dates are available by call the UMAA office and cost $20 for the general public, $15 for UMAA dues-paying members and $10 for students.

 Individual lecture tickets for $5 will be available at the door.
 Seats are limited and sell out quickly.